 “I started prowling around in these places long before I became interested in photography, but I never really knew what I was seeing until I looked at it all through a view finder.”

 Hubbard cultivated his passion for the outdoors in his youth hiking desert foothills, finding comfort in the solitude and learning to appreciate all his surroundings held in store.
 He grew to savor his favorite places through his photography, his diary of discovery and simple pleasure in the course of doing business or escaping its pressures; losing himself in the open spaces and finding himself in every crag and cranny.

-Read more from the menu headings.
-Peruse the portfolios.
+Peruse the albums and galleries from the menu headings.
 View and enjoy.
+Read more.
 Comment.
 Acquire.
 Select original hand tinted and vintage black and white photographs, full-color matched giclee fine art prints, tray-processed black and white enlargements and digitally scanned reproductions.